Jianpeng-Xiong/AB-DMOEA/README.md

 doi = {https://doi.org/10.1016/j.swevo.2024.101621},
 url = {https://www.sciencedirect.com/science/article/pii/S2210650224001597},
-author = {Hu Peng and Jianpeng Xiong and Chen Pi and Xinyu Zhou and Zhijian Wu}, keywords = {Dynamic multi-objective evolutionary algorithm, Dynamic multi-objective optimization problem, Adaptive boosting mechanism}, abstract = {Dynamic multi-objective optimization problems (DMOPs) are prevalent in the real world, where the challenge in solving DMOPs is how to track the time-varying Pareto-optimal front (PF) and Pareto-optimal set (PS) quickly and accurately.
-However, balancing convergence and diversity is challenging as a single strategy can only address a particular type of DMOP.
-To solve this issue, a dynamic multi-objective optimization evolutionary algorithm with adaptive boosting (AB-DMOEA) is proposed in this paper.
-In the AB-DMOEA, an adaptive boosting response mechanism will increase the weights of high-performing strategies, including those based on prediction, memory, and diversity, which have been improved and integrated into the mechanism to tackle various problems.
-Additionally, the dominated solutions reinforcement strategy optimizes the population to ensure the effective operation of the above mechanism.
-In static optimization, the static optimization boosting mechanism selects the appropriate static multi-objective optimizer for the current problem.
-AB-DMOEA is compared with the other seven state-of-the-art DMOEAs on 35 benchmark DMOPs.
-The comprehensive experimental results demonstrate that the overall performance of the AB-DMOEA is superior or comparable to that of the compared algorithms.
-The proposed AB-DMOEA is also successfully applied to the smart greenhouses problem.}
-}
+author = {Hu Peng and Jianpeng Xiong and Chen Pi and Xinyu Zhou and Zhijian Wu}, }